5 Best Short-Distance Moving Companies (Updated Review)

 Best for last-minute moves: American Van Lines

-While it’s best to schedule your moving date well in advance, this isn’t always an option.
-When you need to book a short-distance move at the last-minute, American Van Lines is well worth considering because they don’t charge extra fees for last-minute moves.
+When you need to book a short-distance move at the last minute, American Van Lines is worth considering because it doesn’t charge extra fees for last-minute moves and offers flat-rate pricing.

 - No extra fees for last-minute moves